vinitp94/Pirates/docs/README.md

 In this game of Pirates, users will be able to:

-- [ ] Start, pause, and reset the game
+- [ ] Start a new game and play again after losing
-- [ ] Keep track of their total score
+- [ ] Keep track of their total score and high score for the session
-- [ ] Play by moving player using four arrow keys
+- [ ] Play by moving the ship using four arrow keys

 The project will also include:

-- [ ] An intro describing the rules of the game, the controls, and which difficulty the user would like to play
+- [ ] An intro describing the purpose of the game and the controls
-- [ ] A production Readme
+- [ ] A production ReadMe

 ### Wireframes

-The game will consist of one screen with a game board, controls listed on the side, and scorecard listed at the top.
-Start, pause, and reset buttons will also be displayed outside the game board for the user's convenience.
+The game will consist of one screen with a game board as well as a scorecard listed at the top.
+The game does not involve multiple levels or complicated gameplay, so commencement is simple; the user must enter to begin playing and upon loss, press enter to play again.
 Links to my Github and Linkedin will be included as well.

 ![wireframes](./wireframe.png)